 Create a Redirect

-In Shopify, you cannot redirect from a URL that is still live so the redirect has to be from a URL that 404.
-Shopify returns a 404 for any URL that doesn’t currently exist so you can just make up any URL that isn’t currently live to use for your redirect.
+In Shopify, you cannot redirect from a URL that is still alive. so you have to redirect the 404 URLs.
+Shopify returns a 404 for any URL that doesn’t currently exist.
+So you can just make up any URL that isn’t currently live to use for your redirect.

-When adding the redirect, the first URL is on your domain, this can just be the relative URL, however, the URL you are redirecting to should be the absolute URL as this sits on the CDN.
+When you are adding the redirect, the first URL must be on your domain.
+And this can just be the relative URL.
+However, the URL you are redirecting to should be the absolute URL as this sits on the CDN.

 I hope you enjoy reading How To Create A Custom Shopify XML Sitemap for your eCommerce Website and find it helpful. if you did, please support us by doing one of the things listed below, because it always helps out our channel.